Giving Voice to Values

 Rather than the usual focus on ethical analysis, the GVV curriculum focuses on ethical implementation and asks the question: What would I say and do if I were going to act on my values?

 GVV addresses a long-standing and critical gap in business education by helping students identify the many ways that individuals can—and do—voice their values in the workplace.
 And it provides the opportunity to script and practice this voice in front of peers.
-Click here to access the GVV resources on CasePlace.org.
+Click here to access an introductory collection of GVV resources on CasePlace.org.

 CLICK HERE FOR GVV RESOURCES IF: